 Moving to London

-When the band split up, Joe moved to London where he integrated himself into the city’s thriving indie scene, spending the next two decades writing, recording, touring, and playing lead guitar in various rock bands, releasing numerous albums and singles along the way, and collaborating with an eclectic mix of songwriters on varied musical projects.
-During his time in London, Joe worked closely with legendary producer and Ivor Novello winner George De Angelis, who he cites as a major influence on his career, “George took me under his wing and I learnt so much from him about songwriting, production and music in general.
-He’s a genius and I am very lucky to have met and worked with him.”
-Joe also embraced the sense of liberation and independence that living in London brought, and it also helped him hone his musical chops; “London changed, challenged and broadened my whole view of music; it forced me to grow up musically, and I quickly realised that touching people’s emotions is far more important than dazzling them with technique.”
-Joe’s musical explorations led him to branch out and incorporate elements of of funk, jazz, and experimental music into his playing, laying the foundations for his future career as a solo guitarist.
+Looking for a new challenge, Joe moved to London where he integrated himself into the city’s thriving indie scene, spending the next two decades writing, recording, touring, and playing lead guitar in various rock bands, releasing numerous albums and singles along the way, while collaborating with an eclectic mix of songwriters on varied musical projects.
+During his time in London, Joe worked closely with legendary producer and Ivor Novello winner George De Angelis, who he cites as “a genius” and a major influence on his career.
+It was in London where Joe really honed his musical chops; “Living there changed, challenged and broadened my whole view of music; it forced me to grow up musically, and I quickly realised that touching people’s emotions is far more important than dazzling them with technique.”
+Joe’s musical explorations led him to branch out and incorporate elements of funk, jazz, and experimental music into his playing, laying the foundations for his future career as a solo guitarist.

 Back home